Enhancement of quantum annealing via n-local catalysts: Introduction

-In this work, we focus on eliminating first-order phase transitions during quantum annealing by using catalysts—additional quantum fluctuations introduced during the anneal but absent at both the beginning and end.
-To identify effective catalysts, we develop toy models to characterize first-order phase transitions in the NP-hard maximum weighted independent set (MWIS) problem\cite{Karp1972}.
-Our findings show that catalysts entangling multiple qubits are crucial to bypass these phase transitions.
-We then systematically analyze how $n-$local catalysts of varying locality can transform phase transitions into crossovers\cite{10.1093/acprof:oso/9780199577224.001.0001}, i.e. removing any discontinuities in the energy functional by providing a smooth pathway between the initial state to the desired ground state of the problem.
-In some cases, even very localized catalysts suffice, and we explore the underlying reasons.
-Additionally, we draw connections between our results and other annealing methods like QAOA and QRW.
+To do so, we use toy models to characterize first-order phase transitions in the NP-hard maximum weighted independent set (MWIS) problem\cite{Karp1972}. \rgg{Previous studies~\cite{RevModPhys.90.015002,PhysRevA.80.062326} have shown that in traditional adiabatic quantum annealing, the MWIS problem often encounters `perturbative crossings,’ i.e., first-order phase transitions that arise in the regime where the transverse-field terms contribute only perturbatively to the problem Hamiltonian.} Our findings reveal that catalysts entangling multiple qubits are \textit{crucial} to bypass these phase transitions.
+We systematically analyze how these catalysts of varying locality can transform phase \textit{transitions into crossovers}\cite{10.1093/acprof:oso/9780199577224.001.0001}, i.e. remove any discontinuities in the energy functional by providing a smooth pathway between the initial state to the desired ground state of the problem.